Leeze555/docs/cyberduck/preferences.md

 Manage general connection settings like the default protocol, timeouts, and proxy settings.

-Choose wether or not you want to save your credentials using macOS Keychain or Windows Credential Manager
+Choose whether or not you want to save your credentials using macOS Keychain or Windows Credential Manager

 Activate debug logging and reach the log file in case it is requested for troubleshooting purposes.